Best Case Interview Books: 18 Books Ranked (2026)

 This was the book I used to land my Bain offer.
 It's still worth reading today, though with some caveats.

-Victor Cheng does something no other author does as well: he explains exactly how interviewers evaluate candidates.
-The stories and examples paint a clear picture of what happens behind closed doors.
-If you want to understand the interviewer's perspective, this is the book to read.
+Victor Cheng, a former McKinsey consultant, does something no other author does as well: he explains exactly how interviewers evaluate candidates.
+If you want to understand the interviewer's perspective, Case Interview Secrets is the book to read.

 What makes it great: